 Current evidence suggests that poultry is a vehicle for transmission but epidemiologists have not been able to demonstrate a strong and clear link.
 Only a handful of chickens and birds tested are positive for H7N9 but none of them showed any signs of illness.
 With such a contrasting situation in animals, experts are still uncertain where the source of infection for humans can be.

 I read about mutation/transformation of viruses.
 Is H7N9 doing that?

 Continuing assortments/transformation of influenza viruses is one of their unique features.
 That is why we need a different influenza vaccine every year because it’s always changing.
-We are now close to a month into the discovery of this virus and there hasn’t been any major adjustments noted so far.
-However, it is unpredictable what can happen in future and experts are closely monitoring the situation.
+We are now close to a month into the discovery of this virus and there haven’t been any major adjustments noted so far.
+However, it is unpredictable what can happen in the future and experts are closely monitoring the situation.